 This article is written by Alvaro Fernández González, Senior Software Developer at Zartis.

-In case you have any questions or request further information on the topic, feel free to reach out to us at any time!
+In case you have any questions or request further information on release management best practices, feel free to reach out to us at any time!